bhillig/Neon-Blade-Impetus/ProjectDocument.md

 - *SkyBox*: I created materials for these using unity's 3D skybox.
 I had initially set up a shader graph for these but it didn't work.
 Therefore Arthur suggested a simple solution of using a texture map which I implemented.
 I downloaded a skybox starry night texture online and added it to images then made a material for it.
 The source can be found here: [3D Skybox](https://tools.wwwtyro.net/space-3d/index.html#animationSpeed=1&fov=80&nebulae=true&pointStars=true&resolution=1024&seed=5j8g40cfqgg0&stars=true&sun=true) - **Peng**

+- *TutorialImplemented the first half of the tutorial level in which the player slowly gets accustomed to their new abilities.
+Level Design was created taking Yi’s discussion on right hand turns in Game Design to heart.
+Added text on to the environment so that the player could choose whether or not they wanted to read it instead of skipping several lines of dialogue. - **Brandon**

 - *Level1Implementation*:  Level 1 implementation was considered to be a simple level in which it mainly teaches the player wallriding as a main skill.
 It was suppose to be a simple scene, but since the jump from level 1 to level 2 was too far in terms of skill, Arthur added some more hazards and an enemy along the way. - **Peng**

 - *Level2Implementation*:  Level 2 was mainly implemented with the design that the player would learn to do complex wall riding movements as well as being able to kill the enemies as well.
 Mainly Arthur added the hazards but I did most of the intial platform placements.
 However through various iterations it did get changed. - **Peng**